I tried CRUDing the new S3 Annotations feature and performing cross-search with Annotation Table + Athena

 Annotation Table Schema

-When checking the Annotation Table that became ACTIVE in Athena, the column structure was as follows.
+When checking the Annotation Table in Athena after it became ACTIVE, the column structure was as follows:

 | Column | Description |